AnintahCaroline/linux-bootcamp/Week 2/LAB3/README.md

 [The gcloud cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet "The gcloud cheat sheet")

 [The gcloud cheat sheet: Understanding commands](https://cloud.google.com/sdk/docs/cheatsheet#understanding_commands "The gcloud cheat sheet: Understanding commands")

+# GCP
+**Google Cloud (also known as Google Cloud Platform or GCP) is a provider of computing resources for developing, deploying, and operating applications on the Web. ...
+GCP leases software, along with the resources needed to support that software and the tools with which such software is developed, on a pay-as-you-go basis**